1 - Entry Requirements

 - Not be a member of another squadron

-- Have a joystick and analogue rudder control (DCS and IL-2 Only)
+- Have a joystick and analogue rudder control (or be proficient with other means)

 - Have either head-tracking or VR.
 Exceptions can be made if the member is suitably proficient with an alternative setup (Subject to an evaluation flight)